 John Wesley Banks

-Funeral services for John Wesley Banks, 78, of Grenada, were at 1 p.m., Wednesday, April 3, at National Funeral Home Chapel with Bro.
+Funeral services for John Wesley Banks, 78, of Grenada, are at 1 p.m., Wednesday, April 3, at National Funeral Home Chapel with Bro.
 Don Childers officiating.
-A private family burial followed in Woodlawn Cemetery in Grenada.
+A private family burial will follow in Woodlawn Cemetery in Grenada.

-Pallbearers were David James, Joe Frazier, Larry Vance, Bill Bailey, Jacob Banks, Taylor Banks, David Braswell, and Jay Johnson.
-Honorary pallbearers were Bo Breland, Dynamite Kirk, Charles Breland and Buddy Pender.
+Pallbearers will be David James, Joe Frazier, Larry Vance, Bill Bailey, Jacob Banks, Taylor Banks, David Braswell, and Jay Johnson.
+Honorary pallbearers will be Bo Breland, Dynamite Kirk, Charles Breland and Buddy Pender.

 Mr. Banks died Monday, April 1, 2013, at his home.